sfosterBW/React-Express-test/README.md

 The test suite uses Jest for unit tests, run `npm test`.

-You can run the app in test mode using `npm run start:test` which allows to you hit the reset endpoint manually
+You can run the app in test mode using `npm run start:test` which allows to you hit the reset endpoint manually.

+Tests are located next to the file that they test in this format:

+File = fruits.ts
+Test = fruits.test.ts

+#### Linting

+This app uses ESLint and Typescript to make sure that strict typing is in place and the code formatting is consistent.

+To specifically check the linting run `npm run lint`.

+To specifically check the typing run `npm run typecheck`.
+This runs typescript without creating a build.

-### Part 3
+### Part 3 - Client

-`cd /fullstack_app/client` contains the react app which lets users see and manage data.
+This app contains the react app which lets users see and manage data.

+You can find this by navigating to `cd client`.

-This is created on the basis of create-react-app with typescript, redux and thunk.
+This is created on a create-react-app base with typescript, redux and thunk.

+#### Configuration

+In order to make eslint work properly you need to add a `.env` file with the following config:

+`EXTEND_ESLINT=true`

+#### Development

 Use `npm start` to run the app and see it on http://localhost:3000 without any data.

+#### Testing

 The app uses the default jest test suite for unit tests by running `npm test`.

+#### Linting

+This app uses ESLint and Typescript to make sure that strict typing is in place and the code formatting is consistent.

+To specifically check the linting run `npm run lint`.

+To specifically check the typing run `npm run typecheck`.
+This runs typescript without creating a build.